Dry needling could be the solution to your pain

-Dry needling involves the insertion of fine needles into myofascial trigger points in order to relax contracted muscles.
+Dry needling involves the insertion of thin sterile needles into myofascial trigger points in order to relax contracted muscles (muscle tension).
 The purpose of dry needling is to stimulate the nervous system and provide feedback to the muscles to inhibit or stop their spasm.

-Muscle spasm is often a significant contributing factor to pain and dysfunction experienced by patients, so by eliciting a response by the nervous system, dry needling can aid in pain management and recovery.
+Muscle spasm is often a significant contributing factor to pain and dysfunction experienced by patients, so by eliciting a response by the nervous system, dry needling can aid in pain relief, pain management, and recovery.

 What are the benefits of Dry Needling?